 Corn allergy is not one of the most common food allergens but it can cause severe symptoms just the same.
 This is a guide to help those with corn allergies live a safe, corn-free life.

 According to Food Allergy Research and Education (FARE), about 32 million people in the United States have food allergies.

-While 90% of food allergies are to the Top 8, it is possible to be allergic to virtually any food.
+While 90% of food allergies are to the Top 9 most common allergens, it is possible to be allergic to virtually any food.
 An allergy to corn is rare but can be very difficult to manage for people who do suffer from this allergy.

 What is a corn allergy?

 Food allergies are caused when an overly active immune system reacts to a food protein (allergen) as though it is a threat to the body .
 For those who have a corn allergy, this immune response is to corn protein or corn pollen.